Undergraduate Project Scholarships

 The scholarship includes £200 per week towards subsistence for the student and up to £500 total towards research expenses.
 The subsistence costs are calculated on the basis of a weekly rate, which is reviewed annually.

 We welcome applications from applicants who are not members of ASAB, but either the applicant's supervisor or Head of Department must be an ASAB member.
-Awards will not be granted to support work that forms part of a degree course or participation in a larger project or expedition.
+Awards will not be granted to support work that contributes to the requirements of an undergraduate or postgraduate degree, whether of the applicant or other person, or for participation in a larger project or expedition.
 The project should be supported by a proposed supervisor and the Head of Department.
 Retrospective applications will not be considered.
+ASAB does not usually fund applications from applicants based in the Americas.

 Proposals are ranked on a scale from 1 to 3 (1 being the best).
 Criteria considered include: